Anne Francis: Late television career

-Personal life
+Personal life, illness and death

-Francis was married to United States Air Force pilot Bamlet Lawrence Price, Jr., from May 1952 through April 1955, and to Robert Abeloff from 1960 through 1964; she never remarried after divorcing Abeloff.
+From May 1952 through April 1955, Francis was married to former U.S. Army Air Forces pilot Bamlet Lawrence Price Jr., who became a director, writer, actor, producer and editor.
+She then was married to Robert D. Abeloff, a Beverly Hills dentist, from 1960 through 1964.
+She never remarried after divorcing Abeloff.

-Francis was a Democrat and supported Adlai Stevenson's campaign during the 1952 presidential election.

-Francis and Abeloff had one daughter, Jane Elizabeth Abeloff (born March 21, 1962).
-Francis later adopted Margaret "Maggie" West in 1970, one of the first adoptions granted to an unmarried person in California.
+Francis and Abeloff had one daughter.
+Francis later adopted another daughter, one of the first adoptions granted to an unmarried person in California.

 Francis studied flying toward the end of the 1960s, eventually earning her pilot's license.

 In 1982, Francis published an autobiography, Voices from Home: An Inner Journey.
 On its cover, she wrote that the book "is my spiritual exposé.
 It is about our essence of being, the inner workings of mind and spirit which contribute to the growth of the invisible and most important part of us."
 A subsequent biography titled Anne Francis: The Life and Career was written by Laura Wagner and published by McFarland & Company in 2011.

-A smoker for much of her adult life, Francis said that she quit the habit in the mid-1980s, but was diagnosed with nonsmall-cell lung cancer in 2006.
+A smoker for much of her adult life, Francis said that she quit the habit in the mid-1980s, but was diagnosed with non-small-cell lung cancer in 2006.

 Francis died from complications due to pancreatic cancer on January 2, 2011, at a retirement home in Santa Barbara, California.
 Her ashes were scattered in the Pacific Ocean.